devmws/PSG-starter/README.md

 ---

-_PSG_ is using number of development dependencies and packages, here are they:
+_PSG_ is using number of development dependencies, here are they:
 | Plugin name | source | version |
 | ------- | ------- | ------ |
 | browser-sync | https://www.npmjs.com/package/browser-sync | ^2.26.12